jbampton/tooling-docs/apache-trusted-release/platform.md

 1. Release Storage.
 A large filesystem with folders for each release's files.
 The release folder path is immutable.
 2. Metadata Database.
 An sql database on the server with the metadata schema.

+See [Data Model](./data-model.md) for a discussion of the objects managed by the ATR.

 ## Web Service

 1. `asfquart` based asynchronous python web service.